training-datalab/training-datalab.com/content/en/authors/gespinoza/_index.md

 - Adjunct Researchers
 ---

-I am a political scientist with an MA in Psychology from Universidad Diego Portales (UDP), Chile.
-Currently, I serve as a lecturer in the [School of Political Science](https://cienciapolitica.udp.cl/) and am the director of the Laboratory for the Study of Radicalisation (LabRad) at UDP.
+I am a political scientist with an MA in Psychology from the [Universidad Diego Portales, Chile](https://www.udp.cl/).
+Currently, I serve as a lecturer in the [School of Political Science](https://cienciapolitica.udp.cl/) and am the director of the Laboratory for the Study of Radicalisation (LabRad) at the Universidad Diego Portales, Chile.

 My research interests focus on studying all types of radicalisation from a psychosocial perspective, both at an individual level (i.e., exploring how a citizen becomes politically radicalised) and at a group level (i.e., analysing how the structure of a group promotes the formation of a sect through the radicalisation of its ideas).
 In addition, I study depressive symptomatology and its effects on political behaviour.